Skip to main content

 What Is the Core Distinction in Regulatory Focus?

-The essential difference lies in the entity being regulated. primarily governs and healthcare clearinghouses.
+The essential difference lies in the entity being regulated.
+HIPAA primarily governs health plans and healthcare clearinghouses.
 The ADA and GINA directly regulate employers.
 This distinction is paramount.
 While HIPAA prevents a health plan from improperly sharing your data, the ADA and GINA prevent your employer from improperly asking for it in the first place, or from using it against you if they do obtain it through a voluntary program.

 They ensure that your participation, or non-participation, in a wellness program has no bearing on your employment status or opportunities.